Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

 Emotional Adjustments

-For a baby or toddler, breastfeeding is about more than just nutrition—it's a source of comfort, security, and connection.
-When weaning is initiated by the mother, some children may feel a sense of rejection or confusion, which can manifest as :
+For a baby or toddler, breastfeeding is about more than just nutrition, it's a source of comfort, security, and connection.
+When weaning is initiated by the mother, some children may feel confused, which can show up as:

 - Crankiness or increased fussiness